-\textbf{CNN architectures.} NN-QST in conjunction with POVMs has been successfully applied to recurrent neural networks (RNNs) \cite{Carrasquilla2019} as well as attention based models \cite{Cha2020}.
+NN-QST in conjunction with POVMs has been successfully applied to recurrent neural networks (RNNs) \cite{Carrasquilla2019} as well as attention based models \cite{Cha2020}.
 We expand on this knowledge, by employing two distinctly different versions of CNNs, motivated by recent theoretical developments, which frame CNNs as a generalization to matrix product states \cite{Levine2019, sharir_neural_2021}.

-The first architecture we consider is the ''standard'' CNN in Fig.~\ref{fig:architecture} (upper left), which is fed a one-hot encoded vector of single-site outcomes, performs repeated convolutions on it and returns the corresponding (unnormalized) POVM probability $\tilde{P}\ind{NN}(\a)$.
-Motivations for using this architecture are its established representational power when operating on pure states \cite{Levine2019, sharir_neural_2021}, the ability to represent 1D and 2D states, as well as the ability to encode certain symmetries such as translation invariance without increasing the computational complexity.
-Unfortunately, one has to resort to Markov Chains in order to draw samples from the network, which can lead to unintended correlations between generated samples.
+The first architecture we consider is the 'standard' CNN in Fig.~\ref{fig:architecture} a), which is fed a one-hot encoded vector of single-site outcomes, performs repeated convolutions on it and returns the corresponding (unnormalized) POVM probability $\tilde{P}\ind{NN}(\a)$.
+Motivations for using this architecture are its established representational power when operating on pure states \cite{Levine2019, sharir_neural_2021}, the ability to represent 1D and 2D states, as well as the ability to encode symmetries such as translation invariance without increasing the computational complexity.
+Unfortunately, one has to resort to Markov Chains in order to draw samples from the network, which can lead to unintended correlations between generated samples \cite{liuMonteCarloStrategies2004}.

-The second architecture is a 1D autoregressive CNN (ARCNN) \cite{Sharir2019, lin_scaling_2021}, illustrated in Fig.~\ref{fig:architecture} (upper right).
-This architecture is very similar to the standard CNN, but makes use of the autoregressive property, which states that a probability of multiple variables can be partitioned into a product of conditionals: $P(\textbf{a})=P(a_1) P(a_2|a_1)\ldots P(a_N|a_1..a_{N-1})$.
+The second architecture is a 1D autoregressive CNN (ARCNN) \cite{Sharir2019, lin_scaling_2021}, illustrated in Fig.~\ref{fig:architecture} b).
+This architecture is very similar to the standard CNN, but makes use of the autoregressive property, which states that a probability of multiple variables can be partitioned into a product of conditionals, which are returned by the final layer of the ARCNN: $P(\textbf{a})=P(a_1) P(a_2|a_1)\ldots P(a_N|a_1..a_{N-1})$.
 Other network architectures that also make use of this property include recurrent neural networks \cite{Carrasquilla2019} and Transformers \cite{Cha2020}.
 The autoregressive property of the ARCNN allows probabilities to be exactly normalized, and for samples to be drawn exactly, circumventing the need for Markov Chains.
-More details on both architectures can be found in the appendix.
+More details on both architectures can be found in the methods section.